A star rating widget in CSS

 Selected and unselected states

-We show the selected star by default because the sibling combinator only allows the state of a radio button to affect the elements that follow it.
+We show stars as selected by default because the sibling combinator only allows the state of a radio button to affect the elements that follow it.
 There are three situations in which we need to show a star as unselected (where a pointer could be a mouse, finger, or stylus):

 Each of these becomes a separate CSS selector, and the background image is positioned to show the unselected star when one of these matches: